uk-gov-mirror/SkillsFundingAgency.dfc-servicetaxonomy-editor/DeveloperNotes.md

 * add properties to csharpcontent: failsilently (for getting list of issues in 1 go), and addtosessioncache

-* deleting draft doesn't always delete the content item

 * enforce readonly nodes by not allowing user to delete the corresponding content item

+* handle deleted items in the sync

 * make sure only 1 validate and repair is operating at once